kinshu0/FavoriteActivityViewer/README.md

 - Java 8 or above

+## How to Run Application

+The main method is in the **Main.java file**, which is located in the default package.

 ## How to add a new entry to the activity viewer

 This program was set up in such a way that a new entry can be added without having to edit any code!